-In early December 2015, the Company commenced an arbitration proceeding against Inventus to enforce the registration of the Company's ownership interest on the legal title for the JV claims, which Inventus had agreed to do, pursuant to the June 2014 settlement agreement amongst the Parties, and to seek compensation for Inventus' alleged assignment of joint venture assets without approval by the Management Committee nor compensation to the joint venture.
+In December 2015, the Company commenced an arbitration proceeding against Inventus to enforce the registration of the Company's ownership interest on the legal title for the JV claims, which Inventus had agreed to do pursuant to the June 2014 settlement agreement amongst the Parties, and to seek compensation for Inventus'

+alleged assignment of significant amounts of assessment reserves, a joint venture asset, without the approval by the Management Committee nor compensation to the joint venture.

-Subsequent to the reporting period, on February 11, 2016, the parties reached an agreement to defer an arbitration proceeding regarding the alleged improper assignment of joint venture assets in exchange for Inventus concurrently executing a legal transfer and registering the Company's 35.5% ownership interest on the title for the claims.
+On February 11, 2016, the parties reached an agreement to defer an arbitration proceeding regarding the alleged improper assignment of joint venture assets in exchange for Inventus concurrently executing a legal transfer and registering the Company's 35.5% ownership interest on the title for the claims.
 Inventus also agreed to cease further unilateral assignments of joint venture assets.
-Registration of the Company's ownership interest in the JV claims occurred when a "Transfer of Unpatented Mining Claims" form was executed and recorded with the Ontario Ministry of Northern Development and Mines immediately following the agreement on February 11th.
+Registration of the Company's ownership interest in the JV claims occurred when a "Transfer of Unpatented Mining Claims" form was executed and recorded with the Ontario Ministry of Northern Development and Mines immediately following the agreement on February 11.